newrelic/kafka-connect-newrelic/newrelic-kafka-connector/README.md

 value.converter.schemas.enable=false

 # declare the transformations
-transforms=inserttimestamp,eventtype,flatten
+transforms=inserttimestamp

-#Insert the timestamp from the Kafka record
+#Insert the timestamp from the Kafka record -- comment this transform if you wish.
+New Relic will assign a timestamp on ingest.
 transforms.inserttimestamp.type=org.apache.kafka.connect.transforms.InsertField$Value
 transforms.inserttimestamp.timestamp.field=timestamp

-# we know all events on this topic represent a purchase, so set 'eventType' to 'purchaseEvent'
-transforms.eventtype.type=org.apache.kafka.connect.transforms.InsertField$Value
-transforms.eventtype.static.field=eventType
-transforms.eventtype.static.value=purchaseEvent

-# flatten all nested json fields, using . as a delimeter
-transforms.flatten.type=org.apache.kafka.connect.transforms.Flatten\$Value
-transforms.flatten.delimiter=.
 ```